OpenFn/docs/articles/2021-10-29-how-learning-javascript-helped-me-better-understand-jobs.md

 important in cases where we are overwriting existing data.** For instance, if a student previously lived in Ratoma and then moved to an unknown district marked as "Other", "undefined" _would not_ update the student's district in Salesforce but the empty string would.
+Both of these are falsy values but have different meanings in Salesforce.

 How about if the message includes a value for a district that _is not_ in the mapping?
 Such as "New York".
 Should the job default to undefined?
 Null?